 Department of Health, Start4Life web portal

-Royal College of Obstetricians and Gynaecologists, Alcohol and Pregnancy: Information for You (2015) next review date 2018
+Royal College of Obstetricians and Gynaecologists, Alcohol and Pregnancy: Information for You (2018)

 |8||Department of Health: The Chief Medical Officers’ guideline is that: If you think you could become pregnant, the safest approach is not to drink alcohol at all, to keep risks to your baby to a minimum. |

-Alcohol and Pregnancy: Information for You: If you are planning a pregnancy, it is advisable not to drink alcohol at all during this time.
-Either partner drinking heavily (over six units per day) before pregnancy can make it more difficult to conceive.
+Alcohol and Pregnancy: If you are planning a pregnancy, it is advisable not to drink alcohol during this time.
+Either partner drinking heavily while trying to become pregnant, can make it more difficult to conceive.

 |The Chief Medical Officers’ guideline is that: If you are pregnant, the safest approach is not to drink alcohol at all, to keep risks to your baby to a minimum.
 Drinking in pregnancy can lead to long-term harm to the baby, with the more you drink the greater the risk.
 The risk of harm to the baby is likely to be low if you have drunk only small amounts of alcohol before you knew you were pregnant or during pregnancy.
 If you find out you are pregnant after you have drunk alcohol during early pregnancy, you should avoid further drinking.
 You should be aware that it is unlikely in most cases that your baby has been affected.
 If you are worried about alcohol use during pregnancy do talk to your doctor or midwife. |